 Customer Service - ERP offers end to end tracking facilities and provides insights on the daily processes and data.
 This helps organisations to provide enhanced customer support to all the clients through targeted marketing.

 Data Security and Quality - Data confidentiality is one of the key benefits of an ERP program.
 After all, data is at the very heart of the ERP definition.
 The sharing of data across organizational areas such as customer service, sales, branding and marketing reinforces collaborative work across a company.
 The other side to widely accessing data is controlling who can view and change the data.
-ERP systems have intangible checks to ensure data is secure.
+Best ERP systems have intangible checks to ensure data is secure.

 Improved Collaboration and Workflows - Collaborative work is an integral aspect of a productive business.
 An ERP interface streamlines the collaboration cycle for others by allowing workers access to the information they require when they want it.
 They do so by offering a cross-departmental database where each department critical data is channelled into one single location.

 Standardized Business Processes - Most ERP solutions are equipped as per quality standards within the industry.
 These tried-and-true methods add significant opportunities for organizations of all types to the table.
 It also enables companies to standardize their own procedures and methods, further boosting productivity and efficiency.